jamaybyrone/Next-Auth-Custom-Cognito/README.md

 # Next Auth Custom Cognito Signin, with additional providers.

-**NOTE** 14/11/2024 - I am in the process of switching this to postgress instead of dynamo and using database session

 ## Demo

 [Demo](https://github.com/user-attachments/assets/6f930454-f99d-414c-a32a-a6910e524699)

 ## Prerequisites
-You will need to have an [Amazon Cognito Userpool](https://aws.amazon.com/pm/cognito/) and a [DynamoDB](https://aws.amazon.com/pm/dynamodb/) created prior to this.
+You will need to have an [Amazon Cognito Userpool](https://aws.amazon.com/pm/cognito/) and a [PostgreSQL](https://www.postgresql.org/download/) created prior to this.

+You can find the SQL schema in the SQL folder.

 If you do not want to use Github and or Google Signin, you can disable this in the .env by setting the enabled flags to 0.